NextronSystems/nextron-helper-scripts/README.md

 ### THOR Seed

-Written for: THOR, ASGARD v3, THOR Cloud
+Written for: THOR, ASGARD v3, Nextron Portal (referenced as "THOR Cloud" in the script)
 Language: PowerShell

 THOR Seed is a lightweight PowerShell script that facilitates the deployment of THOR in cases in which you can't or don't want to use an agent for a continous compromise assessment.